cliffclive/datasciencemvp/README.md

 ## How to use this template (v0.1)

 Use `notebooks/mvp.ipynb` as a guide as you work through your Minimum Viable Product.
 Each section will guide you through one stage of a data science pipeline.
-I've structured this following the OSEMN (pronounced "awesome") paradigm of data science, an iterative process of **O**btaining, **S**crubbing, **E**xplaining, **M**odeling, and i**N**terpreting data.
+I've structured this following the OSEMN (pronounced "awesome") paradigm of data science:

-I've also added a preliminary step, **A**bstract (which conveniently does not break the acronym any more than it already is).
-I believe that the preliminary design phase is important enough to earn a formal place in the model.
+# **A**bstract
 Take some time to think about what you want to do -- and practice describing your project -- before you dive into the code.
+I've added this step to the OSEMN workflow because  I believe that the preliminary design phase is important enough to earn a formal place.
+# **O**btain
+Find the data that will help you achieve the goals of your design.
+Don't do anything with it yet; save a copy of the data in its raw state.
+Take some time to write some notes about where you found it, what information it contains, and how you expect it to answer your question.
+# **S**crub
+Look through the raw data files and see what you will need to do to them in order to have a workable data set.
+If your source data is already well-formatted, you may want to ask yourself why it hasn't already been analyzed and what other people may have overlooked when they were working on it.
+Are there other data sources that might give you more insights on some of the data you have here?
+The end goal of this step is to produce a design matrix, containing one column for every variable that you are modeling, including a column for the outputs, and one row for every observation in your data set.
+It needs to be in a format that won't cause any problems as you visualize and model your data.
+# **E**plore
+Before you start exploring the data, write out your thought process about what you're looking for and what you expect to find.
+Take a minute to confirm that your plan actually makes sense.
+Calculate summary statistics and plot some charts to give you an idea what types of useful relationships might be in your dataset.
+Use these insights to go back and download additional data or engineer new features if necessary.
+Not now though... remember we're still just trying to finish the MVP!
+# **M**odel
+Perform a train/validate/test split on your data.
+Handle class imbalances if you need to.
+Build and train your models.
+Save the models for future use.
+Write a simple program that loads your model and uses it to make predictions -- think of how your end users might want to apply your model.
+Does it do what it's supposed to do?
+How easy is it to use?
+# i**N**terpret
+How well does your model perform?
+How do we know what "good" performance is?
+How well do humans perform at this task?
+What kinds of observations are more difficult for it to predict correctly?
+Difficult problems usually don't have right or wrong answers.
+How well can you explain your results?

+## Get it to work, then get it to work right.

 When working through the notebook, remember that the purpose of the MVP is not to put together a solution that's ready to be published!
 This is your chance to take a quick pass through the data, run it through a simple model, and get some preliminary results.
 When this phase is over, you'll have an end-to-end pipeline and a basic understanding of the problem.
 Then you'll be able to iterate on each stage as you improve your research and find better and better insights.